 Academic Advisement and Tutoring

 The academic administration carefully tracks student attendance and grades and acts quickly to help students keep pace with their course work.
-Should a student start falling behind, the following options are available:
+Should a student start experiencing academic difficulties, the following options are available:

 Academic advisement: Instructors are ready to provide extra assistance upon request.
 In addition, each program has a Dean and/or one or more department chairs, lead instructors and coordinators.
 These administrators have time available to advise students from all courses in their areas of expertise.
 The Director of Massage Therapy Academic Support Services is also available for direct advisement.

 Tutoring: The Director of Student Services coordinates a program of group and individual tutoring that provides assistance to students.

 Massage Therapy faculty tutorials and make-up work: To meet New York Massage Therapy Board attendance requirements, students may need to make up individual lessons.
 This can be done by sitting in on the same class at a different time or by arranging a tutorial with a faculty member.
 The Director of Student Services and the Director of Massage Therapy Academic Support Services oversee the sit-in and tutorial program.
 Fees apply for faculty tutorials and make-ups (see section on Tuition and Fees).

 Study skills workshops: Workshops aimed at helping students with time management, test-taking, learning styles, and study skills are offered periodically.
 Dates and times will be posted.

 Personal circumstances may interfere with student academic progress.
 These may include job loss, personal or family illness, death in a family and any number of problems associated with daycare, finances, housing, child or spousal abuse, substance abuse, legal problems and psychological issues.
 Students are encouraged to seek assistance through the Director of Student Services as soon as problems develop.
 Referrals can be provided to community service organizations, government agencies, social workers or counselors who can help the student navigate such problems.
 The Director of Student Services can also work with instructors to provide homework assignments and other assistance in an effort to keep students on track.